finbourne/lusid-sdk-python/sdk/lusid/docs/InstrumentsApi.md

 api_instance = lusid.InstrumentsApi(lusid.ApiClient(configuration))
 as_at = '2013-10-20T19:20:30+01:00' # datetime | Optional.
 The AsAt time (optional)
 effective_at = '2013-10-20T19:20:30+01:00' # datetime | Optional.
 The effective date of the query (optional)
-sort_by = ['sort_by_example'] # list[str] | Optional.
+page = 'page_example' # str | Optional.
+The pagination token to continue listing instruments.
+This value is returned from a previous call to ListInstruments.
+If this is set, then the sortBy, filter, effectiveAt, and asAt fields must not have changed.
+Also, if set, a start value cannot be set. (optional) sort_by = ['sort_by_example'] # list[str] | Optional.
 Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName (optional)
-start = 56 # int | Optional.
+Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) start = 56 # int | Optional.
 When paginating, skip this number of results (optional) limit = 56 # int | Optional.
 When paginating, limit the number of returned results to this many (optional)